Alexvidalcor/Alexvidalcor/README.md

 ### 💫 About me:

 I'm a passionate DevOps engineer with a strong background in process automation, cloud infrastructure management, and data analytics.
-My primary focus is on enhancing system efficiency and reliability through the implementation of DevOps practices and the use of modern tools.
+My primary focus is on enhancing processes efficiency and reliability through the implementation of DevOps practices and the use of modern tools.

-💼 Professional Experience:
+🚀 Key skills:
 - Development and maintenance of CI/CD pipelines.
-- Docker containerization and orchestration.
-- Cloud environment management using AWS, Azure, and Google Cloud.
-- Implementation of monitoring and alerting solutions.
-- Data analysis for informed decision-making.

-🚀 Key Technologies and Skills:
 - Python programming language for automation and tool development.
-- Advanced Linux system knowledge for server configuration and management.
+- Advanced Linux system knowledge.
 - Docker for creating and running containerized applications.
 - Expertise in cloud resource management (AWS, Azure, GCP).
 - Familiarity with orchestration tools like Kubernetes.
+- Implementation of monitoring and alerting solutions.
+- Data analysis for informed decision-making.
 - Effective collaboration in cross-functional teams.

 My goal here on GitHub is to share my knowledge, contribute to open-source projects, and learn from the community.